 The all-volunteer California Jump$tart Coalition Board of Directors has formal authority for creating the organization's vision and accomplishing its mission and objectives.
 It is charged with the organization's governance, policy and strategy.

-Laurie Mitchell is Chair of the California Jump$tart Coalition and an accounting professor at University of Redlands, where she developed a financial literacy/community service course such that liberal arts students learn about personal financial management, then share that knowledge with high school students.
-Until recently, she served as Director of the Redlands Accounting Program for 10 years.
-Laurie also serves on the Board of Trustees of a number of the mutual funds in the American Funds group.
-Earlier in her career, Laurie worked as an auditor for KPMG, then served on the staff of the Enforcement Division and Office of Chief Accountant at the Securities and Exchange Commission.
-Her Ph.D. is from Columbia University, and she has taught at three other Southern California colleges as well as at Redlands.
+Laurel Bond Mitchell (Laurie) is Chair of California Jump$tart Coalition.
+She is Professor Emerita of Accounting at University of Redlands, where she led the Accounting Program for many years, and mentored thousands of students in career development, professional skills and personal finance.
+She founded the Redlands Student Investment Fund, enabling active learning as students invest part of the institution’s endowment.
+Laurie also serves as a mutual fund trustee for a number of the American Funds managed by Capital Group.
+Earlier in her career, Laurie worked as an auditor for KPMG, in financial management at two public companies, and served in the Enforcement Division and Office of Chief Accountant at the Securities and Exchange Commission.
+Her Ph.D. is from Columbia University, and she has also taught and mentored students at three other Southern California colleges.

 Tena Lozano is Vice Chair of the California Jump$tart Coalition.
 In addition, she is responsible for the California & Nevada Credit Union Leagues’ consumer advocacy, media relations, community outreach, international relations, and financial efforts.